bitrise-io/devcenter/_articles/en/team-management/organizations/managing-apps.md

 ## Adding new apps to an Organization

 A new app can be added directly to an Organization.
-You can do this either from the organization's **Account settings** page or from the Dashboard of an account that is a member of the Organization.
+You can do this either from the Organization's **Account settings** page or from the Dashboard of an account that is a member of the Organization.

 1. Get to the **Create New App** page.